Radiology Lead Apron for X-Ray & Radiation Protection

 IndoSurgicals Private Limited is a trusted manufacturer, supplier and exporter of medical equipment and radiation protection products in India.
 Our radiology lead aprons are designed for professional use in hospitals, clinics, diagnostic centres, dental clinics, radiology departments and operation theatres.

-• 0.35 mmPb and 0.50 mmPb protection options
+0.35 mmPb and 0.50 mmPb lead equivalent protection levels available.

-• Traditional lead and lead-free material options
+Traditional lead and lead-free core material options for different user preferences.

 FAQs About Radiology Lead Aprons